3Snake3/Sapphirium/README.md

 ![ADC](https://github.com/3Snake3/Pictures/blob/master/icon3.png)
-This mod adds a lot of additional content, like:
+This mod is ABOBA, adds a lot of additional content, like:
 Turrets.
 Improved versions of vanilla plants.
 Factories for new items.